[Guest Post] Am I Ready to Have Sex? Questions to Ask Yourself by Tina Evans

 Bellesa Plus ethical porn logo

-FYI: this post was sponsored by the good folks at Bellesa.
+FYI: this post was sponsored by Bellesa.
 All views, as ever, are my own.

 What is Consent?
 10 Fundamentals Everyone Needs to Understand

-Most of us think we know what consent is.
+Most of us think we know what consent is in sex, relationships, and beyond.
 But when you start to look at it more closely, the “what is consent?” question becomes murkier and far more complex.
+That’s why I’ve put together a quick consent 101 with ten fundamentals you need to know.

-Instead, I’d like us to conceptualise consent as something we apply in all areas of our lives.
+Instead, I’d like us to think of consent as something we apply in all areas of our lives.
 If your child doesn’t want to hug or kiss a relative, don’t make them.
-When your partner tells you they HATE being tickled, don’t take it as a challenge.
+When your partner tells you they hate being tickled, don’t take it as a challenge.
 If your friend has decided to quit alcohol, don’t push them to drink.
-And so on and so on.
+And so on.

 If we normalise respecting people’s choices and autonomy in all areas of life, it becomes easier to normalise informed consent as a minimum standard for sex.

-Consent to something in one context doesn’t imply consent to it in another.
+Consenting to something in one context doesn’t imply that the person consents to it in another setting or situation.
 I might love my partner casually grabbing my ass in the kitchen while we’re cooking dinner.
-It doesn’t mean I want them to do it when I’m on a work call!
+That doesn’t mean I want them to do it when I’m on a work call.

-Never assume that consent in Context A implies consent in Context B. Always ask if you’re not sure.
+Never assume that consent in Context A implies consent in Context B. If you’re not sure, ask.

 Consent is inherently person-specific.
 In other words, consenting to something with one person doesn’t mean you’ll agree to it with someone else.
 This one should really be self-evident.
 Unfortunately, in a world where prior consensual sexual activity with someone else is still widely used to discredit survivors of sexual violence, it still needs reiterating.

-I don’t care if you’re the most Twue Real D/s Couple that ever existed.
-Consent is never, ever, ever irreversible.
-If it can’t be revoked, you don’t have a relationship, you have a hostage situation.
+Even if you’re in a 24/7 D/s relationship, consent is never, ever irreversible.
+If consent can’t be revoked, you don’t have a relationship, you have a hostage situation.

-Consent to Activity A doesn’t imply consent to Activity B. If I’ve consented to kiss you, that doesn’t mean you can stick your hand down my pants without asking.
+Consent to Activity A doesn’t imply consent to Activity B. If I’ve consented to kiss you, that doesn’t mean you can touch my genitals without asking.
 If I say you can tie me up, that doesn’t mean you also get to spank me unless I say you can.
-And so on.

 Never assume that someone is up for something based on their having consented to something different.
 If there’s any doubt, ask or check in.

-Is the other person actively engaged in what you’re doing together?
+Is the other person actively engaged in whatever you’re doing together?
 Are they responding positively?
 If not, pause and check in.
-If they shrug, say something non-committal, or otherwise seem uncomfortable, stop.
+If they shrug, say something non-committal, go quiet, or otherwise seem uncomfortable, stop.

-Standard sex education is too often based on a “boys push, girls say no” model.
+Standard sex education in schools is too often based on a “boys push, girls say no” model.
+This was certainly the consent 101 education I received.
 But this is a gross over-simplification of what consent is and how it works.
+This model also harms everyone.
+It normalises men pressuring women for sex, it completely invisibilises male victims of sexual violence, and it’s cisheteronormative.

-As a general rule, I’m a proponent of allowing informed, consenting adults to make the best decisions for themselves.
+As a general rule, I’m a proponent of allowing informed and consenting adults to make the best decisions for themselves.
 However, this principle has its limits.
-Following the murder of Grace Millane, the UK outlawed use of the so-called “rough sex defence” in murder trials.
+There are some things one cannot reasonably consent to.
+Following the murder of Grace Millane, the UK outlawed use of the so-called “rough sex defense” in murder trials.

-Here’s a great article from my friend Franki Cookney on why the rough sex defence is an antithesis to what consensual kink is all about.
+Here’s a great article from my friend Franki Cookney on why this defense is an antithesis to what consensual kink is all about.
 The bottom line?
-Fun, consensual kink play doesn’t cause serious harm.
+Fun, consensual kink doesn’t cause serious harm.
 People cannot consent to GBH or death.

 This is the hardest one to swallow, and yet the most essential.
-We are, all of us, human and imperfect.
+We are, all of us, imperfect.
 I’ve made consent mistakes in the past, and I’m sure you have too.

-Here’s the thing: making a mistake or fucking up in good faith doesn’t make you a garbage person.
+But making a mistake or fucking up in good faith doesn’t make you a terrible person.
 It makes you human.
 Apologise, change your behaviour, and learn from the incident so you don’t cause the same harm again.
+Doing our best, operating in good faith, and sincerely seeking to improve when you make a misstep is how we prevent small consent mistakes from becoming big violations.

 [Guest Blog] What Cats Can Teach Us About Boundaries by Quenby